la2050/archive/_organizations/take-back-the-grid.md

     - 'http://maker.good.is/myla2050/projects/takebackthegrid.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - >-
-      Working with Dan Rosen, Billy Parish, and Arthur Coulston at SolarMosaic (www.joinmosaic.com) to develop the financial model for the "Oakland Solar Mosaic" was an incredible time for me.
-Through that effort, $400,000 was raised from "the crowd" to develop solar projects for non-profits in Oakland, CA. The support we had in developing a crowdfunding model for solar finance was absolutely humbling, and to see what happens when a good idea's time has come was inspiring.
 title: Take Back the Grid
-uri: /organizations/take-back-the-grid/
 extrapolated_project_ids:
   - '3102101'
 project_titles_from_extrapolated_project_ids:
-  - Renewable Financing for Renewable Energy
-project_titles:
-  - Renewable Financing for Renewable Energy
-project_titles_from_project_ids:
   - Renewable Financing for Renewable Energy
 original_project_titles:
   - Renewable Financing for Renewable Energy